 Address | 77-85 Newington Causeway, London SE1 6BD, United Kingdom.

 Operating hours | Weekdays: 09:00 to 00:00; Saturdays: 13:00 to 00:00.

 Four Quarters has an unrivalled collection of rare vintage arcade games from the 1980s to the mid-2000s.
-These include classic arcade games ranging from Street Fighter II to Space Invaders.
+These include classic arcade games ranging from Street Fighter II, and Donkey Kong to Space Invaders.

 Those on the younger side may recall cult classics like Pac Man, The Simpsons, and Sega Rally.